globaldothealth/mvp-notes-and-ideas/sheet_cleaner/SOP.md

 #### General formats
 Here are some general formats to be used in all of the tables:

-- **Language**: in order to homogenise data input across multiple regions, we’re logging all information in English (this applies to the terminology used and spelling; e.g.: spelling “Brazil” instead of “Brasil”).
+- **Language**: in order to homogenise data input across multiple regions, we’re logging all information in English (this applies to the terminology used and spelling; e.g.: spelling `Brazil` instead of `Brasil`).
-- **Accentos and special characters**: No accents or special characters are to be used in the data input, this guarantees the universal applicability of the codes that automatically update our public data bases and maps (e.g.: spell “Tucuman” instead “Tucumán”, “Braco do Norte” instead of “Braço do Norte”, “Sudliche Weinstrasse” instead of “Südliche Weinstraße”).
+- **Accentos and special characters**: No accents or special characters are to be used in the data input, this guarantees the universal applicability of the codes that automatically update our public data bases and maps (e.g.: spell `Tucuman` instead of `Tucumán`, `Braco do Norte` instead of `Braço do Norte`, `Sudliche Weinstrasse` instead of `Südliche Weinstraße`).
-- **Dates**: the date format used is `DD.MM.YYYY` (e.g., the 26th of March, 2020 is logged as 26.03.2020).
-If there is a range of dates used, then separate these values by a hyphen (e.g., 25.03.2020-27.03.2020).
+- **Dates**: the date format used is `DD.MM.YYYY` (e.g., the 26th of March, 2020 is logged as `26.03.2020`).
+If there is a range of dates used, then separate these values by a hyphen (e.g., `25.03.2020-27.03.2020`).
 - **Location names**: where possible, please ensure that the spelling and capitalisation of countries, provinces and cities follows that of any existing instances in the table.
 - **Ages**: represented as an digits or, if an age bracket, then digits separated by a hyphen, e.g., `3`, for three years of age or `40-49` if the patient is in their 40s.
-- **Sex**: use either “male” or “female” (without the quotes).
+- **Sex**: use either `male` or `female`.
 - **Symptoms and chronic disease**: entered as a colon separated list, for example, a patient with fever and cough would have their symptoms entered as “fever:cough”.
-A patient with pre-existing hypertension and diabetes would be described with “hypertension:diabetes”.
+A patient with pre-existing hypertension and diabetes would be described with `hypertension:diabetes`.
 Colons are used instead of commas so it is easy to export this data as CSV.

 #### Data input in the line list